clearflask/clearflask/README.md

 1. Run `docker-compose up` or `docker-compose --profile with-deps up` to also start dependencies.
 2. Point your browser at `http://localhost` or if you configured your DNS `https://yoursite.com`.
 3. Create an account using `admin@localhost` email or based on your configuration of `superAdminEmailRegex`.

+## Maintenance

+### Migration between ElasticSearch/MySQL

+Source of truth data is stored in a NoSQL DynamoDB compatible database.
+For searching/filtering, you have a choice of using a separate database:

+ElasticSearch:

+- Intended for large projects
+- Searching is great (example: searching for 'Johnny' will find 'Jonathan')

+MySQL:

+- Intended for small projects
+- Lightweight
+- Cheap to host
+- Searching is idential match only (example: searching for 'Jon' will find 'Jonathan')

+#### Migration prerequisites

+To check what you are using now, open your configuration file `config-selfhost.cfg` for the property `com.smotana.clearflask.web.Application$Config.defaultSearchEngine`.
+If you can't find it, the default value uses ElasticSearch.

+You will need a JMX client such as [jconsole](https://docs.oracle.com/javase/7/docs/technotes/guides/management/jconsole.html) probably already bundled with your JRE/JDK on your system or [VisualVM](https://visualvm.github.io/).
+To connect to your running instance, you need to enable port forwarding in your `docker-compose.yml` file by uncommenting the `JMX` ports and restarting.
+Then you can connect to `service:jmx:rmi:///jndi/rmi://localhost:9950/jmxrmi` without credentials and without SSL.

+During the migration, you should be checking the logs for any warnings or errors.
+Especially when starting up or invoking a JMX method.
+If you run in to issues, document it, open an issue on GitHub and optionally rolback by undoing all the steps in reverse order.

+#### Migrate from Mysql to ElasticSearch

+1. Double check you are using MySQL, you should have this property
+   set: `config-selfhost.cfg:com.smotana.clearflask.web.Application$Config.defaultSearchEngine`: `READWRITE_MYSQL`
+2. Edit `docker-compose.yml`:
+    1. Uncomment `clearflask-server` container's JMX ports `9950:9950` and `9951:9951`
+    2. Uncomment `elasticsearch` container
+    3. Restart the server
+3. Using JMX, invoke `com.smotana.clearflask.web.resource.ProjectResource`.`createIndexes`(`true`, `false`); On failure, check the logs
+4. Edit `docker-compose.yml`
+    1. Change `com.smotana.clearflask.web.Application$Config.defaultSearchEngine` to `READ_MYSQL_WRITE_BOTH`
+    2. Restart the server
+5. Using JMX, invoke `com.smotana.clearflask.web.resource.ProjectResource`.`reindexProjects`(`true`, `true`, `false`)
+6. At this point you are using both ElasticSearch and MySQL but reading only from MySQL.
+To test a single project with ElasticSearch, as super admin open `https://<your_domain>/dashboard/settings/project/advanced` and at the bottom of the page force override the search engine to ElasticSearch.
+Remember to unset this property before continuing.
+7. Edit `docker-compose.yml`
+    1. Change `com.smotana.clearflask.web.Application$Config.defaultSearchEngine` to `READ_ELASTICSEARCH_WRITE_BOTH`
+    2. Restart the server and ensure every project is working well.
+8. Edit `docker-compose.yml` and change `com.smotana.clearflask.web.Application$Config.defaultSearchEngine`
+   to `READWRITE_ELASTICSEARCH`
+9. Edit `docker-compose.yml`:
+    1. Comment out `mysql-db` container to prevent it from starting up.
+    2. Comment out `clearflask-server` container's JMX ports `9950:9950` and `9951:9951`
+    3. Restart the server
+10. Remove the leftover data stored by the now non-functional MySQL container.

+#### Migrate from ElasticSearch to Mysql

+1. Double check you are using ElasticSearch, you may have this property
+   set: `config-selfhost.cfg:com.smotana.clearflask.web.Application$Config.defaultSearchEngine`: `READWRITE_ELASTICSEARCH`
+   .
+If it is missing, the default is ElasticSearch
+2. Edit `docker-compose.yml`:
+    1. Uncomment `clearflask-server` container's JMX ports `9950:9950` and `9951:9951`
+    2. Uncomment `mysql-db` container
+    3. Restart the server
+3. Using JMX, invoke `com.smotana.clearflask.web.resource.ProjectResource`.`createIndexes`(`false`, `true`); On failure, check the logs
+4. Edit `docker-compose.yml`
+    1. Change `com.smotana.clearflask.web.Application$Config.defaultSearchEngine`
+       to `READ_ELASTICSEARCH_WRITE_BOTH`
+    2. Restart the server
+5. Using JMX, invoke `com.smotana.clearflask.web.resource.ProjectResource`.`reindexProjects`(`true`, `false`, `true`)
+6. At this point you are using both ElasticSearch and MySQL but reading only from ElasticSearch.
+To test a single project with MySQL, as super admin open `https://<your_domain>/dashboard/settings/project/advanced` and at the bottom of the page force override the search engine to MySQL.
+Remember to unset this property before continuing.
+7. Edit `docker-compose.yml`
+    1. Change `com.smotana.clearflask.web.Application$Config.defaultSearchEngine`
+       to `READ_MYSQL_WRITE_BOTH`
+    2. Restart the server and ensure every project is working well.
+8. Edit `docker-compose.yml` and change `com.smotana.clearflask.web.Application$Config.defaultSearchEngine`
+   to `READWRITE_MYSQL`
+9. Edit `docker-compose.yml`:
+    1. Comment out `elasticsearch` container to prevent it from starting up.
+    2. Comment out `clearflask-server` container's JMX ports `9950:9950` and `9951:9951`
+    3. Restart the server
+10. Remove the leftover data stored by the now non-functional ElasticSearch container.

 # Contributing